kubernetes/community/contributors/design-proposals/raw-block-pv.md

   * An admin wishes to expose a block volume to be consumed as a block volume for the user
   * An admin wishes to expose a block volume to be consumed as a block volume for an administrative function such as bootstrapping
-  * A user wishes to utilize initiate block storage to fully realize the performance of an application tuned to using block devices
+  * A user wishes to utilize block storage to fully realize the performance of an application tuned to using block devices
   * A user wishes to read from a block storage device and write to a filesystem (big data analytics processing) Future use cases include dynamically provisioning and intelligent discovery of existing devices, which this proposal sets the foundation for more fully developing these methods.